Keyboard shortcuts

 Overview

-Eidetica implements mandatory authentication for all entries - there are no unsigned entries in the system.
-Every operation requires valid Ed25519 signatures, providing strong guarantees about data authenticity and enabling sophisticated access control in decentralized environments.
+Once authentication is configured, all operations require valid Ed25519 signatures, providing strong guarantees about data authenticity and enabling access control in decentralized environments.

 The authentication system is deeply integrated with the core database, not merely a consumer of the API.
 This tight integration enables efficient validation, deterministic conflict resolution during network partitions, and preservation of historical validity.